Fiddle Fest

 Learning by ear

-Playing in small bands grouped by level of playing experience
+Playing in small bands grouped by playing level and age

 Working with guest teachers who are experts in different styles of non-classical string playing.